 - Taking note of how your pet responds at all times.
 If you notice your pet resisting an aroma, discontinue use, move them to a well-ventilated space right away and consider contacting your veterinarian for more information

 ESSENTIAL OILS & PETS: PRODUCTS TO CONSIDER

-While we’ve done the research on which essential oils are considered safe to be diffused around your pets, we again always recommend checking in with your veterinarian should you have any concerns prior to use.
-Remember to be mindful about your pet’s reaction.
-Here’s where we recommend starting with, and our suggestions are to seek out diffuser blends that include these single notes, or to diffuse these oils on their own.
+While we’ve done the research on which essential oils are considered safe to be diffused around your pets, we again always recommend checking in with your veterinarian should you have any concerns prior to use, and remember to be mindful about your pet’s reaction.
+Here are the single notes we recommend starting with, and our suggestions are to seek out diffuser blends that include these single notes, or to diffuse these oils on their own.
 We recommend 1-5 drops of any of the following essential oils in a well-ventilated space:

 ESSENTIAL OILS & PETS: WHAT WE RECOMMEND TO AVOID